 Image credit: Dave Barton and Alex Hinks Roberts.

-We are delighted to announce the following speakers have confirmed to speak at British Yeast Group: Embracing Variation:
+We are delighted to announce that the following speakers have been confirmed to speak at this Focused Meeting.

 Registration is now open.